-Financial planners recommend setting aside three- to six-months' worth of living expenses for an emergency fund in case of job loss, illness or an unexpected bill.
+Financial planners recommend setting aside 3 to 6 months' worth of living expenses for an emergency fund in case of job loss, illness or an unexpected bill.

 "It's important to set aside savings while you're paying off debt," says Tehan.
-"It may sound backward, but if you don't have an emergency account and you pay down your credit cards for six months and then an emergency pops up, all the progress you have made is going to be instantly wiped out."
+"It may sound backward, but if you don't have an emergency account and you pay down your credit cards for 6 months and then an emergency pops up, all the progress you have made is going to be instantly wiped out."

 The most painless way to save, of course, is to set aside any financial windfalls you receive, such as bonuses, tax refunds or yearly raises.
 You could also try saving your change or any $1 bills that find their way into your wallet.